 This is how you fix the broken connection between your brain and your foot.

-- Lift your good leg so you are balancing entirely on the weak ankle.
+- Stand barefoot and lift your good leg so you are balancing entirely on the weak ankle.

 Main Benefits of Functional Rehab

-- True Structural Integrity: Active movement aligns the collagen in your healing ligaments, making them highly elastic and incredibly tough.
+- True Structural Integrity: Active movement aligns the collagen in your healing ligaments.

-- Lightning-Fast Reflexes: By retraining your proprioceptors, your brain will automatically fire your stabilizing muscles the millisecond you step awkwardly, preventing the ankle from rolling.
+- Lightning-Fast Reflexes: Your brain will automatically fire your stabilizing muscles.

-- Increased Athletic Power: A stable foundation allows you to push off, cut, and sprint with maximum force without energy leaking through a wobbly joint.
+- Increased Athletic Power: A stable foundation allows you to cut and sprint with maximum force.

-- Elimination of Braces: You will save money and regain your freedom by no longer needing rolls of tape or uncomfortable braces.
+- Elimination of Braces: You will regain your freedom by no longer needing uncomfortable braces.

 Why HEM Ankle Rehab is the Ultimate Solution